MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v3.0.0/Get-AzureVMBGInfoExtension.md

 PS C:\> Get-AzureVMBGInfoExtension -VM $VM;
 ```

-This command gets the BGInfo extension applied on a specified virtual machine
+This command gets the BGInfo extension applied on a specified virtual machine.

 ## PARAMETERS